IkerSimarro/SkySeer/replit.md

 **UI/UX Improvements:**
 - **Removed "Pipeline" from title** - Changed to "SkySeer AI" for cleaner branding
-- **Added "About Me" section** - Two-column intro box explaining creator's background (22yo CS student near ESA-ESAC in Spain), passion for AI and space exploration, and goals
+- **Added "About Me" section** - Two-column intro box explaining creator's background (22yo CS student), passion for AI and space exploration, and goals
 - **Added "How Does It Work" section** - Simple 3-step explanation of the detection process (Motion Detection → Feature Extraction → Smart Classification) in non-technical language
 - **Removed "Enable Maximum Duration Filter" checkbox** - Max duration slider now always active
 - **Increased max duration limit to 120 seconds** (up from 30s) - Stars won't move out of frame even at 120s
+- **Removed star count display** - Stars metric no longer shown in results (users won't download those clips anyway)
+- **Improved help text for all sliders** - Clearer, more actionable explanations for each configuration option
 - **Simplified configuration** - One less control to worry about

 **Smart Video Analysis:**